fief-dev/docs/docs/self-hosting/deployment/setup-database.md

 !!! warning
     This variable will **always** take precedence over the single parameters: if you define `DATABASE_URL`, it'll use this variable to connect to your database, even if other parameters are defined.

-## Create main workspace and admin user

-Once your database is configured, don't forget to create the main workspace and admin user, as described in the [Quickstart](quickstart.md) section.